anasta874/GeoResistR/README.md

+*This project is currently under development and is not ready for production use.

 # GeoResistR

 **GeoResistR** is a lightweight R package designed to analyze antibiotic resistance gene dynamics over time and across geographic locations.
 It provides essential tools for loading and processing resistome data, conducting temporal and spatial analyses, and generating visualizations to help researchers understand trends and patterns in antibiotic resistance.